symfony/symfony-docs/controller/upload_file.rst

                     // every time you edit the Product details 'required' => false,

-                    // unmapped fields can't define their validation using annotations
+                    // unmapped fields cannot define their validation using annotations
                     // in the associated entity, so you can use the PHP constraint classes 'constraints' => [
                         new File([